sceckert/Data-and-Literary-Study-Spring2022/schedule.md

 #### Wed 1/26: Histories of Literary Studies
 - Read: Virginia Woolf, *A Room of One’s One* (1929) [111 pgs]
+- Optional reading:
-- Optional reading: James F. English and Ted Underwood, “Shifting Scales: Between Literature and Social Science,” *Modern Language Quarterly* 77, no. 3 (September 1, 2016): 277–95.
+	- James F. English and Ted Underwood, “Shifting Scales: Between Literature and Social Science,” *Modern Language Quarterly* 77, no. 3 (September 1, 2016): 277–95.
 [Canvas PDF]
-- Optional reading: Antoinette Burton, “Archive Stories: Gender in the Making of Imperial and Colonial Histories,” in *Gender and Empire, ed.
+	- Antoinette Burton, “Archive Stories: Gender in the Making of Imperial and Colonial Histories,” in *Gender and Empire, ed.
 Philippa Levine* (2004) [Canvas PDF]
+- Due: Research Exercise 1: Introduction to programming

 ## Week 2: Sociology of Forms